 A 16th-century mansion, Casa de Pilatos shows the Mudéjar style that decorated Seville and other Andalucian gems before the Catholic Reconquista, an interplay of Islamic patterns blended with the style of the Iberic peninsula.

-It’s often off the tourist trail, but if you stay in Seville for a couple of days I totally recommend you pay a visit as it’s also in the city center so very easy to find.
+It’s often off the tourist trail, but if you stay for a couple of days I totally recommend you pay a visit as it’s also in the city center so very easy to find.
 One of the coolest things to do in Seville for art and history lovers.

 Address of Casa de Pilatos: Plaza de Pilatos 1.